A city — and a region — ready for you to explore

 South Carolina's top shoreline spots include those on Sullivan's Island and Folly Beach.
 They also put you at the doorstep of Charleston.
 Its perfectly preserved historic district features pre-Revoluntary War homes, hidden gardens and original cobblestone streets.
 If your tour through the past works up an appetite, Charleston offers local seafood, celebrity chef-led restaurants and a lively bar scene.
 More history is within reach when you meander to South Carolina's sea islands, still rich in the Gullah culture of descendants of enslaved Africans.

 Looking for a longer escape?
-North Carolina's Outer Banks offer unspoiled seashore, lonely lighthouses and the dunes that launched the Wright brothers into flight.
+North Carolina's Outer Banks offer unspoiled seashore, lighthouses and the dunes that launched the Wright brothers into flight.